sercankulcu/sercankulcu.github.io/_pencils/2026-03-31-the-crank-pencil-sharpener.md

 category: tools
 tags:
    - pencil
-   - sharpener
-   - crank-sharpener
+   - sharpening
-   - apsco
+   - american-pencil
    - drafting
-   - office-history
+   - history
 ---

 Before the familiar desk-mounted crank sharpener became ordinary, sharpening was still a manual skill.
 Knives and simple handheld sharpeners worked, but the late nineteenth and early twentieth centuries turned sharpening into a machine problem: cut wood and graphite evenly, center the point, avoid breakage, collect shavings, and repeat the result consistently.